How to Remove News Headlines from Spotlight Search in iOS

 Often the “news” shown at the iOS Spotlight Search screen is tabloid gossip headlines, a bit like what you see when you’re waiting in line at a grocery store:

 But here is what you’ll see after toggling the appropriate settings off, being no more “News” or tabloid stuff showing up in Spotlight Search, it’s just the iOS recommendations instead:

 This is a bit cleaner in appearance, but toggling the settings off also prevents things like some celebrity baby announcements from showing up when you’re really looking for information about your cousins baby announcement instead.

 As you likely noticed, the setting to toggle these News headlines from appearing at Spotlight is a little less than clear.
 A setting called ‘Spotlight Suggestions’ winds up controlling news headlines from appearing in Spotlight, whereas if you only toggle the “News” setting off on it’s own, you’ll still see the News headlines appear at the Spotlight screen, but you won’t see news show up in search results.
 Thus, you have to turn off both News and Spotlight Suggestions to remove the “news” from the Spotlight Search screen entirely.

-Removing “News” Headlines from Today Screen in iOS 10
+How to Remove “News” Headlines from Today Screen in iOS 10 and iOS 11

 With iOS 10 came yet another way for users to see “News” headlines, this time by way of the Today widget screen.
-You can remove these as well:
+You can remove these from showing up on the screens of iPhone and iPad as well:

 - From the iOS Lock Screen or Home Screen, swipe over to reveal the Today view and widgets